 - After any saturated areas have been removed and replaced, the entire roof surface is power-washed clean to remove any contaminants.

 - The seams of the membrane are then reinforced with self-adhesive tape or mesh and coating.

 - The silicone coating membrane is sprayed on or roller applied over the entire surface of the roof creating a seamless membrane.

-- After the silicone coating membrane has been completed, a final inspection will be performed by a third-party or the manufacturer’s representative to verify that all the necessary repairs were performed properly and that the silicone is applied accurately.
+- After the silicone coating membrane has been completed, a final inspection will be performed by a third-party or the manufacturer’s representative to verify all the necessary repairs were performed properly and the silicone is applied accurately.
 When the repairs and silicone membrane coating are approved, the warranty is issued.

 Is Your Roof Eligible for a Roof Coating Restoration?

 Many facility owners choose to restore their commercial roofs rather than replace them when the warranty comes to expire.
 This is a smart choice that can save them money, create energy savings, and renew their warranty coverage.

 The best way to find out if your facility is eligible for a spray-on roof coating, you should schedule a contractor to evaluate your existing roof system.
 They will be able to recommend the best solution for your facility needs.

 But here are some general indicators that your facility roof may be eligible for a spray-on roof coating: